 Summary: Bravecto is a chewable flea and tick killer that starts working within 8 hours after administration and features fluralaner as an active ingredient.
 It is also used off-label to manage scabies and demodicosis.
 With residual efficacy of 3 months, your pup gets a full year of protection in just 4 doses.

-- Chewable formula
+- Chewable formula or topical formula

 - Efficient against fleas and different types of ticks

 - Kills fleas instantly when they feed